Darkyenus/Vincent/docs/QuestionnaireDesign.md

 - Apple macOS: [BBEdit](https://www.barebones.com/products/bbedit/) (while a paid version exists, free mode is sufficient) The built-in [TextEdit](https://en.wikipedia.org/wiki/TextEdit) is not recommended.
 - Linux: You may use any of the built-in command line editors ([nano](https://www.nano-editor.org/), [vim](https://www.vim.org/), [emacs](https://www.gnu.org/software/emacs/)), or any GUI editor, such as [Gedit](https://wiki.gnome.org/Apps/Gedit) or any other plain text editor that is pre-installed on your system.

-When editing the XML files for Vincent, use [UTF-8 encoding](https://en.wikipedia.org/wiki/UTF-8).
+When editing the XML files for this application, use [UTF-8 encoding](https://en.wikipedia.org/wiki/UTF-8).
 The recommended text editors should do so by default.
 UNIX-style line endings (*LF*) are recommended, but either should work.

 ## General template file structure